jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_MacOS_by_Makefile.txt

     2) Make sure the source code directory does not have spaces or any non ASCII characters.

-    3) In a terminal (e.g. bash) go to the top level folder you fetched the sources from SVN or the directory you uncompressed the snapshot into.
+    3) In a terminal (e.g. bash) go to the following directory in the sources from SVN or GIT or the directory you uncompressed the snapshot into.

+         Build_Helper_Files/CodeBlocks_MacOS

+    4) Run teh following scripts:
+        chmod +x *.sh
+        ./change_permissions_MacOS.sh

-    4) Instead of performing steps 6 through 8 you can run the following script:
+    5) Instead of performing steps 6 through 12 you can run the following script:
         ./MacOS_codeblocks_build.sh

-        The MacOS_codeblocks_build.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occured so you can fix it.
+        The MacOS_codeblocks_build.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occurred so you can fix it.
         If the MacOS_codeblocks_build.sh script passes then goto the last step

-    5) Run the following to configure the project files for your environment:
+    6) Run the following to configure the project files for your environment:
         ./bootstrap

-    6) Run the following to produce the makefile's for your environment so you can test it or debug before installing it in the MacOS directories:
+    7) Run the following to produce the makefile's for your environment so you can test it or debug before installing it in the MacOS directories:
             ./configure --with-contrib-plugins=all,-FileManager --prefix=$PWD/src/devel31